 State laws require process servers to satisfy a set of criteria.
 Choosing a process server that fails to satisfy one of the state’s requirements can lead to your document being lost or delayed.
 This will inevitably delay court or administrative proceedings.

 - Must be independent of any party involved in a case

 - Must have an experienced team of process servers

-We at EG Process Serving specialize in getting legal documents from point A to point B. We do this:
+We at EGA Process Serving specialize in getting legal documents from point A to point B. We do this: